LCCC Police Academy

 Click to view video

-The Fall 2013 Police Academy class is full.
-You may submit information requests for our next open class, which will start Spring 2014.
+The Spring 2014 Police Academy class is full.
+You may submit information requests for our next open class, which will start Fall 2014.

 The LCCC Police Academy course of training consists of approximately 640 hours of instruction, which exceeds the minimum OPOTC requirement of 576 curriculum hours.
 Classes will generally be scheduled Monday through Friday from 8:00 AM to 5:00 PM.
 However, the LCCC Police Training Academy reserves the right to schedule limited evening and Saturday sessions for specialized training.